armaan-grewal/NBA-Game-Predictor/README.md

 # NBA-Game-Predictor
-This project scrapes, processes, and analyzes NBA game data to predict future game outcomes using machine learning.
+This project scrapes, processes, and analyzes NBA game data to predict future game outcomes using machine learning with an accuracy of 64%.
 It combines web scraping, data cleaning, and predictive modeling into a fully automated data pipeline, from raw HTML to trained model accuracy.

 ---